tubbsd/CppCoreGuidelines/CppCoreGuidelines.md

 <a name ="S-introduction"></a>
 # In: Introduction

-This is a set of core guidelines for modern C++, C++14, and taking likely future enhancements and taking ISO Technical Specifications (TSs) into account.
+This is a set of core guidelines for modern C++, C++14, taking likely future enhancements and ISO Technical Specifications (TSs) into account.
-The aim is to help C++ programmers to write simpler, more efficient, more maintainable code.
+The aim is to help C++ programmers write simpler, more efficient, more maintainable code.

 Introduction summary: